daveho/HarbinRepairsAdapterRedux/README.md

 However, I was not able to make changes to the KiCad project for the 20 pin adapter PCB because the filenames are too long.
+Also, when I tried to open the PCB design for the 20 pin adapter, I could not see any traces, but the rats nest also showed that there were no unconnected nets.
+I think this might have something to do with an autorouter being used in the original PCB design.
+In any case, I created an entirely new PCB design for this adapter, based on the original schematic.

+## Do they work?

+Yes, they do work.
+I am currently using them in a system.
+Note that there are some minor design flaws in the v0.1 designs that I am planning to fix in the v0.2 design.

 ## License